jcarait/dev-portfolio/README.md

 I'm currently undergoing training through a coding boot camp collaborated by University of Sydney and Trilogy Education.

-This portfolio is a way to showcase what I've learnt with CSS and hopefully improve upon it as I learn more new things.
+This portfolio is a way to showcase what I've learnt and put in the practice by demonstrating those skills.

+The goal is to improve this portfolio as I progress and apply any new things I've learnt.

 ## What Have I learnt so far?
 (Updated 9/12/2021)